BecksHookham/SamuelCV/README.md

 Hi, I'm Samuel!

-I've wanted to work in tech ever since I discovered gaming growing up in Romania and moved to the UK when I was 19 to follow my ambition to study software engineering.
+I've wanted to work in tech ever since I discovered gaming growing up in Romania.
+I moved to the UK when I was 19 to follow my ambition to study software engineering.
 After teaching myself the basics of Python, Java and HTML, it was time for a more structured approach and I joined [Makers Academy](https://makers.tech/).
 I thrive in people-oriented environments and have funded my journey with a career in stock operations, management and high-end retail which has given me the confidence and skill to build rapport quickly, lead and collaborate in diverse environments while retaining a client-centric mindset.

 I’m currently learning Java and Spring Boot by building a [Spring Boot Registration System](https://github.com/samuelmbp/java-springboot-registration-system) but I'm a operations-oriented problem solver at heart, excited to collaborate and grow in any challenging technical environment.